antiflasher/adaptizer-swift/README.md

 // w1366 >  wR          iPad
 ```

-Adapter supports three ways to refer a particular screen size:
+Adaptizer supports three ways to refer a particular screen size:
 1. Exact screen width in points: `w320`, `w375`, `w414` and so on, regardless of the device type
 2. SizeClass + Device type: `wC.phone`, `wR.pad`
 3. SizeClass, regardless of the device type: `wC.all`, `wR.all`